 Cities are places where people of all races can come together to live, work, learn and play.
 Cities are known for being tolerant places.
 But – despite progress – many problems remain.
 Whether it’s countering overt racism and extremism or lower pay, lack of opportunities and discrimination, cities have a crucial role to play in creating better futures for all.
 Where are we are now and where do we want to be?
 What is the role of city leadership, the business sector, NHS, third sector organisations, emergency services, educational organisations and local authorities?
 How do we create fairer and more tolerant places?
 Does Bristol’s One City plan offer models for other cities?

-Race and the City: Tackling Race Inequality brings together a range of high-profile keynote speakers, including: Sir Simon Woolley (Founder/Director of Operation Black Vote and Chair of the Race Disparity Unit Advisory Group); Baroness Ruby McGregor-Smith (Independent lead of the Race in the Workplace: McGregor-Smith review); members of the Cabinet Office and Race Disparity Unit; and the Mayor and Deputy Mayor of Bristol.
+Race and the City: Tackling Race Inequality brings together a range of high-profile keynote speakers, including: Sir Simon Woolley (Founder/Director of Operation Black Vote and Chair of the Race Disparity Unit Advisory Group); Baroness Ruby McGregor-Smith (Independent lead of the Race in the Workplace: McGregor-Smith review); Marvin Rees (Mayor of Bristol); Asher Craig, (Deputy Mayor of Bristol); members of the Cabinet Office and Race Disparity Unit.

 There will be 250 delegates made up of national government, regional and local strategic leaders as well as specialist practitioners from across all sectors.
 Key aims will be to establish lasting networks; share good practice and learning; discuss future opportunities and challenges to be faced; and set the agenda for tackling race inequality across the city and further afield, building on the vast array of progressive multi-agency initiatives already underway.